telerik/maui-docs/demos-and-sample-apps/maui-demo-app.md

    ![Telerik UI Maui SDKBrowser Maui App VS Code](../images/sdkmaui-structure.png)

-    4.2 Wait the project to restore.
+    4.2 Wait for the project to restore.

     4.3 Select the target framework of the project.